 As guests stayed on long after the event had ended, swapping stories, exchanging ideas and generally revelling in the spirit of sisterhood over champagne and canapés, it turned out to be a morning of extraordinary journeys indeed.
 No wonder, really, seeing as the event in its entirety was anchored to a brand that is all about making each and every journey extraordinary.

-Co-ordinator: Kong Wai Yeng
+Direction: Kong Wai Yeng

-Videography: Shepherd Picture
+Videography: Shepherd Pictures

 This article first appeared on Apr 8, 2019 in The Edge Malaysia.